gini/gini-capture-sdk-android/screenapiexample/README.md

 ### GVL 2.5.0 and older

 The `ReviewActivity` handles the events from the Review Screen.
 As it is a subclass of the Gini Capture SDK's `ReviewActivity` you have to declare it in your `AndroidManifest.xml`.
-We recommend setting the title to `gv_title_review`, limit the orientation to portrait and use the `GiniCaptureTheme`
+We recommend setting the title to `gc_title_review`, limit the orientation to portrait and use the `GiniCaptureTheme`

 It starts analyzing the taken picture in `ReviewActivity#onShouldAnalyzeDocument()` while the user reviews the picture.
 If the picture was